-Here are 8 tips that will help you keep your home safe from unwanted and potential hazards that could prove harmful for you and your family.
+Here are 8 tips that will help you keep your home safe from unwanted and potential hazards that could prove harmful to you and your family.
 When you follow these 8 tips, you will be making the home safe from trips, falls possible fire hazards that might otherwise endanger your family.

 - Your kitchen, especially near the stove, should be kept clean and tidy.
-No cloths or flammable materials should be at the counter tops.
+No cloths or flammable materials should be at the countertops.
 Pot holders, rags, drapes and towels (potential fire hazards) should be kept away from the stove so that the risk of a fire breaking out is minimized.

 - When you’re cooking food, and you get distracted by the baby monitor, don’t panic.
 And whatever you do, don’t leave the gas on when you go to check on the baby.
 Turn the stove or oven off and then go check on the baby.
 It wouldn’t be a pleasant sight if a fire breaks out.

 - If you have candles in your house and there is a power outage, you should always stay in the room where the candle is lit.
 Don’t leave it unattended.
 Better yet, use the flashlight on your smartphone to look around.